2003 Chicago balcony collapse: Collapse

 About fifty people were on the top wooden balcony at the time of the collapse.
-According to one witness, the sound of splintering wood was heard immediately before the collapse, which occurred shortly after midnight local time.
+According to one witness, the sound of splintering wood was heard immediately before the collapse, which occurred shortly after midnight.
 The collapse started on the third floor, pulling down other balconies below.
 The first, second, and third floor balconies all collapsed into the basement below, carrying a total of approximately one hundred people among them.
 Several people were also trapped in a basement stairwell.
 Survivors helped to pull victims out from under the debris of the balconies, and rescue workers had to use chainsaws to free others.
-One of the survivors was a nurse, and had started a rescue effort before the emergency services arrived.
+One of the survivors was a nurse, and had started a rescue effort before emergency services arrived.
 The Chicago Fire Department supplied the main rescue effort.
 Eleven people were killed in the collapse, with two more subsequently dying while hospitalized; fifty-seven people were injured.

-The three-story illegal porch structure was pulled from the wall because of faulty mechanical attachment to the facade rather than the mandated mechanical attachment to the structure of the building.
-All three floors fell into the basement concrete stairwells.
-Advocate Illinois Masonic Hospital’s ER went on "bypass" and more than 75 people made their way walking and limping south on Halsted to Children's Memorial Hospital, which also went on "bypass".

 Investigation

 Initial inquiries suggested that the collapse was probably due to overcrowding.
 This was backed up by neighbors, who told authorities that the balconies were designed to hold only between twenty and thirty people.
 Chicago's fire chief said that "It appears to be a case of too many people in a small space."
 Norma Reyes, the city's building commissioner, said "I have no indication of any substandard problems or insufficiencies with the porch at this time.
 The buildings are not made for large assemblies and parties."

 However, it was ultimately determined that poor construction was to blame.
 In 1998, a permit was issued to owner LG Properties to install furnaces, air conditioners and water heaters in the building, but not to build the balcony.
 The balcony jutted out eleven feet from the building, one foot farther than permitted by city codes, and had an area of 231 sqft, 81 sqft larger than permitted.
 The balcony also had inadequate supports, was floored with undersized lengths of wood, and was attached to the walls with screws that were too short.

-However, the City of Chicago's Inspectional Services Department visited this site over 5 times and never noticed or cited the code violations noted above.
+However, the City of Chicago's Inspectional Services Department visited the site over five times and never noticed or cited the code violations noted above.